httpwg/http-extensions/draft-ietf-httpbis-priority.md

 end-to-end priority signal.
 Clients can send this header field to signal their view of how responses should be prioritized.
 Similarly, servers behind an intermediary can use it to signal priority to the intermediary.
-After sending a request, a client can change the priority of the response (see
+After sending a request, a client can change their view of response priority (see
-{{reprioritization}}) using HTTP-version-specific frames defined in
+{{reprioritization}}) by sending HTTP-version-specific frames defined in
 {{h2-update-frame}} and {{h3-update-frame}}.

 Header field and frame priority signals are input to a server's response